David and Michelangelo sculptures at Palazzo Vecchio Museum entrance, Florence.

 What to bring

-• Have your ID and passport ready for a seamless experience.
+• Come prepared with both your identification and passport for a smooth experience.

 What’s not allowed